 The UW M.Ed program in Learning Sciences and Human Development is a unique blend of these two specializations within the field of education research, both with a strong focus on issues of equity.
 The program comprises an articulated sequence of courses and experiences designed to allow full-time students to graduate in two years.
 Learn more about our M.Ed. program here.

-You should carefully review the Program Requirements for details about all components of the M.Ed. course of study.
-You must also follow the Degree Requirements of the Graduate School; among these are that a course of study should include at least 18 credits at the 500 level or above as well as 18 graded credits.
+You should also carefully review the College's M.Ed.
+Requirements and the Degree Requirements of the Graduate School; among these are that a course of study should include at least 18 credits at the 500 level or above as well as 18 graded credits.

 Prospective students holding relevant master’s degrees should apply to the College of Education’s Ph.D. program.